MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/configure-firewalls.md

 author: JohnCobb1
 ms.author: v-johcob
 ms.topic: how-to
-ms.date: 11/12/2020
+ms.date: 11/17/2020
 ---

 # Configure firewalls for Azure Stack HCI

 >Applies to: Azure Stack HCI, version 20H2

 This topic provides guidance on how to configure firewalls for the Azure Stack HCI operating system.
-It includes connectivity requirements, and IP addresses and URLs in Azure that the operating system needs to access.
-The topic then briefly dicusses the concept of service tags, and concludes with steps to update Microsoft Defender Firewall and the external corporate firewall in your organization.
+It includes connectivity requirements, briefly discusses how service tags group IP addresses in Azure that the operating system needs to access.
+The topic then provides steps to update Microsoft Defender Firewall.

 ## Connectivity requirements
 Azure Stack HCI needs to periodically connect to the Azure public cloud.
 The connectivity requirements are far from unrestricted internet access.
 Access is limited to only: